kinola-ee/kinola-wp/README.md

 ### Filters
 `kinola/language`
 This filter allows you to set the site language.
 Use a 2-letter ISO language code, e.g. 'en' or 'et'.

-`kinola/checkout/show_newsletter_checkbox`
-Controls whether the sign up to newsletter checkbox in checkout is displayed or not.
-Default false.

 `kinola/assets/css`
 Use this filter to disable loading Kinola CSS.